 Events of note:

 For the first time in my life ignoring my irrational elitist heightism in favour of a pretty face and a lovely personality.
-Go me!
+It seems I can still learn!